hsmork/glacier-upload/README.md

 - `python glacier-upload.py --size 256MB --description 'Family photos 2012-2015' my_backup_vault big_archive.zip`

 ## Tips
-- You must already have AWS credentials on your computer.
+- You must already have AWS credentials that boto3 can use.
 Logging in is not handled.
 - Chunk size is supplied in human-readable format, e.g. `4MB`, `1GB`, etc.
 Both `MB` and `MiB`-style suffixes are supported, and both are taken to be powers of 1024, since this behaviour is required by boto3.
 - The chunk size value must be `1MB` times a power of 2 - e.g. `8MB` and `1GB` are acceptable since 8 and 1024